 Were the Nazi death camps evil?
 Says who?
 There’s no absolute standard of good and evil, the Nazis were products of heredity and environment, and they had no free will.
 Besides, it’s natural for one population group wipe out competing populations.
 It’s survival of the fittest.

-Now, let me just ask you, What sense does it make to believe a theory that contradicts everything you know about yourself?
-A sound theory is supposed to explain known facts, and atheism can’t explain things like morality and rationality and individual consciousness and love.
+Now, let me ask you, What sense does it make to believe this?
+It contradicts everything you know about yourself?
+A sound theory is supposed to explain known facts, and Darwinism can’t explain things like morality and rationality and individual consciousness and love.
 It just tries to explain them away.
 But come on!
 We know these things are real; they are essential to who we are as human beings.